 The Theatre Department offers many opportunities for students to get involved in the theatrical process through taking part in production crew work.
 The production crew brings students into the community of the department and puts them in positions of responsibility where they develop new skills, solve practical problems creatively, and gain an appreciation of the work and talent that support the onstage performance.
 These new experiences and perspectives ultimately make students better theatre artists in their chosen fields.
+Pre-production crew members work with faculty and staff supervisors in a particular production area--props, paint, lighting, or sound and video--and participate in production meetings in a process modeled on professional practice.
 Members of the backstage run crew play an active part in the performance, managing props, running lighting, sound, and special effects equipment, and working with costumes, hair, and makeup.
-Crew heads take responsibility for a production area--props, paint, lighting, sound, or wardrobe--and participate in production meetings in a process modeled on professional practice.

-Theatre majors planning on completing a Senior Thesis in Performance (acting, design, directing, dramaturgy, playwriting, solo performance) are required to complete a run crew assignment and a crew head assignment prior to their final semester; to be in the strongest position for the thesis, ideally these assignments are completed during the junior year.
+Theatre majors planning on completing a Senior Thesis in Performance (acting, design, directing, dramaturgy, playwriting, solo performance) are required to complete a pre-production crew assignment and a backstage crew assignment prior to their final semester; to be in the strongest position for the thesis, ideally these assignments are completed during the junior year.
 Crew requirements are typically fulfilled in two different areas, e.g. one in lighting and one in wardrobe.
-Assistant design positions may also be considered for fulfillment of crew requirements if a substantial amount of production work is involved.
+Design and assistant design positions may also be considered for fulfillment of crew requirements if a substantial amount of production work is involved.
 All crew members participate in strike after the production closes.
 Please contact Production Manager Mike Banta with any questions.

 Stage Manager (3 credits): accepts responsibility for smooth running during rehearsal and performance, coordinates actors and calls cues during performances.
-This position fulfills both crew head and run crew.
+This position fulfills both the pre-production and backstage crew assignments.
 Time commitment is 5 rehearsals per week plus production meetings, tech rehearsals and performances.

 Assistant Stage Manager (3 credits): manages props, runs backstage operations during rehearsals and performances, and takes on other duties as assigned by the stage manager.
-This position fulfills both crew head and run crew requirements.
+This position fulfills both the pre-production and backstage crew assignments.
 Time commitment is 5 rehearsals per week plus production meetings, tech rehearsals and performances.

 Properties Master (2 credits): purchases, builds, or rents props in close collaboration with the Props Supervisor (a professional theatre artist) and the Set Designer.
 Time commitment is 6 weeks, about 6 hours a week for the first four weeks and 12-15 hours for the final two weeks, plus production meetings.